Download: potamus-0.9.tar.gz (114K, MD5sum 3e8e30c95c343606d995ccc00ddd8ade, GPG signature)

 Potamus under XFCE

 The buttons are: previous song, play/pause, next song, stop, clear playlist, shuffle playlist.
 You can drag files around in the playlist to reorder them.
 Files and directories can be added to the playlist by drag-and-drop, or by giving potamus command-line parameters on startup.
-I have set potamus to be an action on directories in my file manager, so I can browse my albums directory, right-click an album and have it appear in Potamus ready to play.
+I have set potamus to be an action on directories in my file manager, so I can browse my albums directory, right-click an album and start it playing in Potamus.

 See also...